-[Contraception use is a sin (and should to Christians be self-evidently so) against both God and the the human being/s that a contraceptive denies life.]
+[Contraception use is a sin (and should to Christians be self-evidently so) against both God and the humanity for whom the contraception denies life.]
 The conclusion is that the person who uses contraception is not simply limiting a biological function, nor simply being responsible with his or her body, but is directly attacking an act of God.
 All such acts as the Church has always concluded, therefore, are acts of rebellion.
-God wants to make a child through the sexual act, and the person wants to prevent Him from doing it...In God's perspective, then, the person is alive before coming into existence.
-With this in view, it would seem odd that destroying the person, whether at conception or thereafter, would be considered murder by the Almighty in the latter but not in the former....The question with which the modern evangelical must come to terms is this: Is contraception murder if it intentionally wipes out [with sin of omission] the existence of a human being. [pp. 108-109 (of The Christian Case against Contraception)].
+God wants to make a child through the sexual act, and the person wants to prevent Him from doing so....In God's perspective, then, the person is alive before coming into existence.
+With this in view, it would seem odd that destroying the person, whether at conception or thereafter, would be considered murder by the Almighty in the latter but not in the former....The question with which the modern evangelical must come to terms is this: Is contraception murder if it intentionally wipes out the existence of a human being. [pp. 108-109, The Christian Case against Contraception].

 Ultimately, if the decision to make a child is God's decision, then mankind has become a god in that he now chooses whether or not a child is made.
 He will now choose whether future persons will be allowed to exist.
-Does this mean that human beings can thwart God's decision by using birth control?....God has allowed for us to sin within His sovereign rule [p.
-110].
+Does this mean that human beings can thwart God's decision by using birth control?....God has allowed for us to sin within His sovereign rule [110].